Skip to main content

 You can download color profiles from the links provided in the bin\Icc\ directory or from these websites:

-Special directories are used by the Pdftools SDK during file processing.
+The Pdftools SDK uses special directories during file processing.
 For optimal performance, the application should have write access to these directories.

 Temporary files directory